OE-FET/JISA/README.md

 # JISA - VISA-based experiment toolkit implemented in Java
 Welcome to the JISA project!
 The LabView replacement library written in Java.

+Providing a unified means of controlling instrumentation, handling raw data and creating simple but functional user interfaces, using either Java or Python (Jython).

 [![GUI Example](https://i.imgur.com/j93Jttm.png)](https://i.imgur.com/j93Jttm.png)*A program written to perform FET characterisation measurements, running on Linux.*

 ![](controlshadow.png)*A program written for performing AC Hall effect measurements, running on Windows.*